jackbashed/Automatic-Bing-Search-for-Microsoft-Rewards/README.md

 Now, it should be as simple as typing, node BingGitHub.js if that doesnt work you may need to move the file into your user. /users/(name)/BingGitHub.js

+If you would like to support me - https://paypal.me/pools/c/88i9VOnyJZ

+Also this was created on a mac so bear with me for windows.